World-of-Workflows/WorkflowsUniversity/05_database.md

                bounds.
 Integers are whole numbers,    as the Id for every object in positive or negative.                  the system.

-  Reference    Connects two Types together by a key   The Title column of the
+  Reference    Connects two Tables together by a key   The Title column of the
                field.                                 referenced Type will be used
                                                       in dropdowns of the
                                                       referenced Type's data